Cosmic Voyage (1996 film)

 and played in IMAX theaters worldwide.
 The film is available in the DVD format.

 Synopsis

 Cosmic Voyage has a format similar to Eva Szasz's Cosmic Zoom, and Charles and Ray Eames's classic Powers of Ten educational video.
 All were based on the 1957 book Cosmic View by Dutch educator Kees Boeke.
 Cosmic Voyage takes viewers on a journey through forty-two orders of magnitude, beginning at a celebration in Venice, Italy and slowly zooming out into the edge of the observable universe.
-Then the view descends back to Earth, and later zooms in upon a raindrop on a leaf on a hoop used in the Italian celebration, down to the level of subatomic particles (quarks).
+Then the view descends back to Earth, into a drop of water on a leaf beside a waterway in Kinderdijk, Netherlands, down to the level of subatomic particles (quarks).

 In addition, the film offers some brief insight on the Big Bang theory, black holes, and the development of the Solar System.
 It also simulates a journey through Fermilab's Tevatron particle accelerator in Chicago, where an atom collision is depicted.

+Production

+Parts of the film were shot in the Canyonlands in Utah.